Duan-JM/awesome-papers-fewshot/README.md

 ### Supervised
 - [x] [NIPS 2018] (RECOMMENDED!)
 TADAM-Task dependent adaptive metric for improved few-shot learning
+    * In every task, use task representations to finetune the output of each Conv Blocks, like BN functionally.

+- [x] [ECCV 2018] Dynamic Conditional Networks for FewShot Learning
+    * Basically same as TADAM(using task representation to finetune the backbones), it use a conditional feature to influence the output of conv layers (Linear combination).

 - [x] [CVPR 2019] Finding Task-Relevant Features for Few-Shot Learning by Category Traversal

 - [x] [ICML 2019] (RECOMMENDED!)
 TapNet: Neural Network Augmented with Task-Adaptive Projection for Few-Shot Learning
 - [x] [ICML 2019] (RECOMMENDED!)
 Infinite Mixture Prototypes for Few-shot Learning
     * Point out that data distribution for one class are not uni-model (Verify in my experiments too).